steve-perkins/fitnessjiffy-spring/README.md

 want some deeper experience in learning a new programming language or framework.

-This version is based on [Java](http://www.oracle.com/technetwork/java/index.html) and the [Spring Framework](http://spring.io/), and was written as an excuse to learn [Spring Boot](http://projects.spring.io/spring-boot/) in particular.
+This version is based on [Java](http://www.oracle.com/technetwork/java/index.html) and the [Spring Framework](http://spring.io/).
+Although these are the main tools I've already been using professionally anyway, I wrote this version primarily as an excuse to [Spring Boot](http://projects.spring.io/spring-boot/) in particular.
 I used the code and build process here as the basis for a lengthy blog post on Spring Boot (http://steveperkins.com/use-spring-boot-next-project), which was linked from the Spring website and drew a bit of attention in that community.

-[FitnessJiffy ETL](https://github.com/steve-perkins/fitnessjiffy-etl) is a companion project... a command-line tool for migrating data from previous incarnations of this application, or for exporting the data from any version into JSON format.
+[FitnessJiffy ETL](https://github.com/steve-perkins/fitnessjiffy-etl) is a companion project... a command-line tool for migrating data between the various incarnations of this application, or for exporting the data from any version into JSON format.

 ## Technologies Used